bisqwit/that_terminal/doc/escapes.md

 None of the commands move the cursor unless explicitly specified.
 This is important to note especially with the scrolling, clearing/erasing, and writing commands.

+When any invalid escape code is encountered, the escape code until the invalid character is silently ignored, and the next character is processed as if no escape code was actived.

+None of these escape codes are custom-made for this terminal emulator.
+All of these are supported by e.g. Xterm (although Xterm does not render italic).

 ## Character sets